Search for Important Questions

 3. Discuss the importance of custom as a source of international law.

-2. What are the important sources of International Law?
+3. What are the legal requirements for the extradition of criminals under International Law?

 2. Describe the various theories of relationship between International Law and Municipal Law.